Emiltayeb/parcel_sass_template/README.md

 import "core-js/stable";
 ```

-this will make parcel polyfill Javascript newer features such as `promise` and `Array.prototype.filter ,Array.prototype.map ect..`
+this will make parcel polyfill Javascript newer features such as `promise` and `Array.prototype.filter, Array.prototype.map ect..`

 ## Gsap